 Shorebirds Corio Bay to Baffle Creek

-The coastline from the Corio Bay Ramsar site south to Baffle Creek, it contains several significant areas of habitat.
+The coastline from the Corio Bay Ramsar site south to Baffle Creek, contains several significant areas of shorebird habitat.
 In addition to the mainland, shorebird populations can be found on the offshore islands and cays.
 The islands are important for rarer coastal species not usually found on the mainland coast, such as the wandering tattler.
 Over 14,000 shorebirds occur within the Curtis Coast.

 A number of studies have focused on the Curtis Coast region.
 In the 1990’s there were regular voluntary shorebird surveys conducted through the Port Curtis Wader Study Group.
 More roost sites in the area are now known, especially those close to Gladstone, on Curtis Island and in the Fitzroy River delta.
-There are some information gaps, however a considerable amount of work is being commissioned by the Gladstone Ports Corporation.
+There are some information gaps, however a considerable amount of work has been commissioned by the Gladstone Ports Corporation.

 The coastline from Corio Bay to Port Alma has small enclaves of shorebirds, some of which have been regularly monitored e.g. Kinka Beach.